Community Emergency Response Team (CERT)

 UPCOMING CERT CLASSES AND COMMUNITY WORKSHOPS

-- CERT Basic Training: Three sessions of Basic CERT Training are scheduled for fall 2019.
+- CERT Basic Training: The first session of Basic CERT Training is now scheduled for 2020.
 Registration for other sessions will be posted here as they are scheduled.
-The following sessions are held on three weeknights (Tuesday through Thursday, PLUS one Saturday.
+Some sessions are held on three weeknights (Tuesday through Thursday, PLUS one Saturday, and the April session is on three consecutive Saturdays.
 Registration and details are at:

 - Tourniquets and Deep Wounds Training: Bleeding Control first aid training is included in the regular CERT Basic training session.
 Additional “Stop the Bleed” classes are offered by UC Health.
 Go to uchealth.org/events/events for further details.

 - Psychological First Aid Class: Free Psychological first aid training is open to the public.
-If you’re interested in taking this certification course, please email.
+If you’re interested in taking this certification course, please emai.

 - Amateur Radio Technician Classes: Local amateur radio clubs offer beginning level Ham radio licensing courses in person and online.
+A two-Saturday class is currently scheduled for February 22 and 29, 2020.
 If you’d like information about these classes, please email us.
 Amateur radio VE license testing is held at the Office of Emergency Management facility on the second Saturday of every month by the Pikes Peak Radio Amateur Association (PPRAA).
 For more details, visit the PPRAA website.

 - Resources in Your Neighborhood: Learn how to organize your neighborhood or organization to be ready for a disaster, and more resilient afterwards.
 Visit the regional map to see where CERT members, volunteer amateur (Ham) radio operators, and Neighborhood Watch groups are located throughout the county.